EMI-Group/snn-temporal-fusion/README.md

 ## Building the CUDA Kernel from Source

-Due to environment and version differences (e.g., CUDA version, PyTorch version, or system libraries), the provided precompiled .so kernel may not work properly on all machines.
+Due to environment and version differences (e.g., CUDA version, PyTorch version, or system libraries), the provided precompiled `.so` kernel may not work properly on all machines.
 If you encounter compatibility issues or wish to compile the kernel from source for your specific environment, please follow the steps below.

+> The following instructions are based on `Ubuntu 22.04`.
+If you're using a different Linux distribution or Python version, please adjust the commands accordingly.

 ### 1. Install Dependencies
 Make sure your system has the necessary compiler toolchain and Python development headers: